 A low base threshold is important because it makes it easier for users to get in and out of the tub.
 This is especially important for older adults or people with mobility issues, who may have trouble stepping over a high tub wall.

-Mistakes on Buying Walk In Tubs #5: Ignoring Maintenance
+Mistake 5: Ignoring Walk In Tubs Maintenance

 Before buying a walk-in tub, it’s important to research how to maintain your new tub.
 This includes understanding how often you will need to clean the tub, how to clean the jets and other features, and whether you will need to replace any parts over time.
 Ignoring the maintenance of a walk-in tub can result in a product that is difficult to care for and that does not last as long as you would like.

-Mistakes on Buying Walk In Tubs #6: Not Using A Walk In Tub Warranty
+Mistake 6: Not Using A Walk In Tub Warranty

 Another mistake people make when buying a walk-in tub is not buying a tub with a warranty.
 A walk in tub warranty provides protection for your investment, and gives you peace of mind that your tub will be repaired or replaced if anything goes wrong.